When the question is no longer theoretical

 They spoke the language of markets, positioning, optics, and proof.
 They explained what success looked like, as though I had never built it or been it.

-It was a bizarre time for me.
 Those conversations – what I now look back gratefully on and see as the illuminating, magical exchanges that they were – were guiding me to the realisation that others would always pigeon-hole me based on what they were capable of seeing and understanding.

-I wasn’t being courageous and most of the time, they weren’t showing themselves much kindness – their thoughts evidenced in their words and actions – so how and why would I imagine they would show it to me…?
+Most of the time, they weren’t showing themselves much kindness – their thoughts evidenced in their words and actions – so how and why would I imagine they would show it to me…?

 Their version of me – a projection of what they were comfortable with me being – but not necessarily, true in reality.